 “There have been emails over the years that I have seen at 4CD since 2016 regarding other social justice issues that have not been targeted and censored, ie. Black Lives Matter, Immigration, Asian Hate, LGBTQ hate, Violence against women in Iran, Oct.
 7th, etc.,” said CCC counselor Camille Santana over email.

-Kabir himself explained that he had written about issues such as the war between Russia and Ukraine, racism, LGBTQ+ rights and white nationalism multiple times in the past without repercussions up until the war between Israel and Palestine began.
+Kabir himself explained that he had written about issues such as structural and institutional racism, white nationalism and the alt-right multiple times in the past without repercussions up until the war between Israel and Palestine began.

 “From last year, the administration started to strictly implement the rule that was set for using the [All Employee] email system in 2003,” said Kabir in an email.
 “Last year, I posted an email and received a warning email from the HR.
 I told the District Board that this is a case of discrimination, as we always could talk about social and political issues before the recent Israel-Palestine conflict.”